 OverviewThis module is concerned with contemporary concepts, theories and findings in this broad area of social psychology and how they may be applied with benefits for individuals, groups and society.
-We will address the question how individuals form and maintain an understanding of themselves, other people, and the world they are living in.
+We will address the question of how individuals form and maintain an understanding of themselves, other people, and the world they are living in.
 Drawing on cognitive principles, we will study the processes that underlie human judgments, behaviour, and decision making in real-life contexts.
-Students will have the opportunity to develop new research to address an unanswered research question.
+You will have the opportunity to develop new research to address an unanswered research question.

 This module appears in:

 Method of assessment

 (NB: In the case of short-term exchange students whose registration ends before the summer term, the examination may be replaced by a single piece of coursework of increased length.)

 The module reading list can be found online at http://resourcelists.kent.ac.uk/index.html

 The intended subject specific learning outcomes.
 On successfully completing the module students will be able to: